Goof Troop: Legacy

-Goof Troop has had a lasting impact on Goofy and Pete’s careers, as their later appearances throughout the 90s to the mid-2000s were built on the show's status quo.
-These include A Goofy Movie, Mickey's Once Upon a Christmas, An Extremely Goofy Movie, House of Mouse and Mickey's Twice Upon a Christmas, all of which feature Goofy and/or Pete's respective families as characters.
+Goof Troop has had a lasting impact on Goofy and Pete's careers, as their later appearances throughout the 1990s to the mid-2000s were built on the show's status quo.
+These include A Goofy Movie, Mickey's Once Upon a Christmas, An Extremely Goofy Movie, House of Mouse, and Mickey's Twice Upon a Christmas, all of which feature Goofy and/or Pete's respective families as characters.
 Goofy and Pete also appeared on Bonkers and Raw Toonage in their Goof Troop designs.

-In the DuckTales reboot series' premiere episode, Spoonerville is mentioned amongst a number of locations that McDuck Enterprises conducts business in.
+In the DuckTales reboot series's premiere episode, Spoonerville is mentioned amongst a number of locations that McDuck Enterprises conducts business in.
 In the season three episode "Quack Pack!", Goofy makes an appearance in his Goof Troop design.
 In addition, Max and P.J. appear in photos in the episode.

 In 2023, new photos were added to the inside of Goofy's house in the refurbished Mickey's Toontown area of Disneyland.
 The photos now include pictures of Goofy and Max, a picture of Pete with his family, and a picture of Max with P.J. and Pistol.
 There is also now a height chart for Goofy and Max on a doorway frame in the house.

-Adaptations

-A video game very loosely based on the series was released for the Super Nintendo Entertainment System on July 11, 1993.
+Franchise

+Films

-Two films loosely based on Goof Troop were made years after the show's end.
-The first film, A Goofy Movie, was released on April 7, 1995.
-The second film, An Extremely Goofy Movie, was released on video on February 29, 2000, which serves as the series finale.
+Two films based on Goof Troop were released.
+In the early 1990s, former Disney chairman Jeffrey Katzenberg commissioned A Goofy Movie, suggesting the storyline inspired by a planned car trip with his daughter to Goof Troop's story supervisor Jymn Magon.
+Suggesting to make a movie about teenagers, Magon thought it would be an interesting idea for the story of Goofy and Max.
+Premiering on April 5, 1995, at the AMC Pleasure Island at Walt Disney World Resort in Lake Buena Vista, the film was widely released two days later in the United States.
+The second film, An Extremely Goofy Movie, was released on DVD and VHS on February 29, 2000.

+Video game

+A video game based on the series was released for the Super Nintendo Entertainment System in July 1993.